stanfordjournalism/stanford-progj-2021/exercises/bash_drill.md

 # Print working directory
 pwd

-# Create directory called bash-drill
+# Create a new directory
 mkdir bash-drill

 # Navigate into the new directory
 cd bash-drill

+# Echo echoes...to the shell.
+It really is useful.
+Trust us.
+echo dog

-# Create an empty file animals.txt
+# Create an empty file
 touch animals.txt

-# Echo "dog" to file
+# ...but echo can send text to a file with
 echo dog > animals.txt

 # Print file contents to shell